mattermost/mattermost-handbook/operations/workplace/people/people-compliance.md

 **To voluntarily self-identiy race/ethnicity, sex, and/or veteran status**
 - 1. Log in to TriNet.
-- Click the "View/Edit Profile" link located under your name and title
+- 2. Select the **View/Edit Profile** link located under your name and title.
 - In the Personal Info tab, click "Edit"
 - Make changes and press "save"